noteed/docker-postgresql/README.md

     > docker build -t pgserver pgserver

+The image provides three commands: `configure`, `run`, and `psql`.

+`configure` takes three arguments: a new database name, a username, and a password.
+Once the container exits, commit it to a new image.

-The image provides two commands: `run`, and `psql`.
-The former simply starts the PostgreSQL server.
-See `pgserver.sh` for an example that use the `run` command then spawn a local `psql` process to connect to the server.
-The later directly starts a `psql` process within the container.
+`run` simply starts the PostgreSQL server.
+See `pgserver.sh` for an example that use the `run` command then spawn a local `psql` process to connect to the server. `psql` directly starts a `psql` process within the container.

     > docker run -d pgserver run
     > docker run -t -i pgserver psql